Klipper3d/klipper/docs/Load_Cell.md

 electricity well.
 You might need to sand the area where the grounding wire is attached to make good electrical contact.

+#### Interpolation

+To increase the precision of the probing result, the position of the first contact between nozzle and bed can be estimated by fitting a piecewise function to the measured data.
+The data will consist of two regions: while the nozzle is above the bed, the force will be constant (at the tare value).
+When the nozzle is in contact with the bed, the force will increase linearly with decreasing z position.
+When interpolation is enabled by setting the parameter `interpolate_enable`, such piecewise function is fitted to the data and the optimal z position of the split point is found by minimising the error squared.
+This enables a resolution finer than the distance between the sampling points and hence helps when using slower ADCs (like the HX711).

+Due to both physical and technical reasons, the interpolation uses data collected during an additional ascending movement after the initial descending move.
+The ascending move must be long enough to have a sufficient number of tare samples for the fit (minimum 3 samples, ideally 6).
+It can be configured through the `interpolate_lift_dist` parameter.

+It is recommended to use a relative high trigger force for the probe if the interpolation is enabled, so enough samples are available for the fit below the contact position (also minimum 3 samples, ideally 6).

 ## Load Cell Probe Setup

 This section covers the process for commissioning a load cell probe.